-An introduction to the study of dance as a reflection of the individual, society and culture.
+This course is an introduction to the study of modern dance as a reflection of the individual, society and culture.
 Instruction in the technique of modern dance is the focus of the movement experience.
-Within this framework, the historical, cultural and aesthetic contexts of 20th century modern dance are examined.
+Within this framework, the historical, cultural and aesthetic contexts of 20th and 21st century modern dance are examined.